ushimado/layer8/README.md

 ## Protocol extensions
 At present, Layer8 only ships with `PerMessageDeflateExtension` which is used to support the `per_message_deflate` extension, enabling frame compression.
 Additional extensions can be authored by the developer by subclassing the `ProtocolExtension` class.

+It is **highly** recommended not to enable the `PerMessageDeflateExtension` due to its impact on performance.
+It is CPU intensive and greatly reduces server throughput capacity.